Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 **react Function**: The main entry point for processing event notifications.
 - `log` (of type `LogRecord`): Contains event details.

-### Constructor Subscribtion
+### Subscribing in the Constructor

-Here’s how you can subscribe in the constructor:
+Here's a basic example of setting up a subscription when the contract is deployed:

 ```solidity
 // State specific to reactive network instance of the contract